 Junkai Chen is an artist who lives and works in Shanghai.
 He holds a Master degree from Villa Arson National School of Fine Arts，Nice, France.
 With his background in audio research and practice in Le Fresnoy-Studio, he became involved in audiovisual and interactive installations, leading spectators to be part of performance through their interaction with his artworks.
-He has developed audiovisual creation as a tool to achieve performance, and explored new musical instrument and new audiovisual installation to tell his story with his own experiences.
+He has developed audiovisual creation as a tool to achieve performance, and explored new musical instruments and audiovisual installation to tell stories with his own experiences.
 His artwork and performance were exhibited in China and abroad: Panorama of the studio of Le Fresnoy,2016; La nuit Blanche in Paris,2017; Re-Model the World of Pearl Art museum in Shanghai,2018.
+2^6 Technoetic Arts Events - Bagua installation in West Bund Museum,2021.
 His artwork was awarded in 2017 Audi Talent in Paris, 2017 Talents Contemporains of Fondation François Schneider.

 John (Ioannis) Bardakos is an artist and researcher born in Athens, Greece in 1976.
 He studied Mathematics, Digital, and Traditional Media focused in Applied and Fine Arts.
 During his career he got involved in a variety of hybrid media projects, animated films and other artistic productions as an artist, director, and producer.Besides his practical and meta-practical art skills,he has a deep and broad knowledge of the theoretical aesthetic, narrative and technical elements of artistic research.He expanded his mathematical and artistic education with postgraduate studies in philosophy, aesthetics in the domain of Fine Arts using a variety, of Traditional, Analog, Digital, Algorithmic, Virtual, and Interaction methodologies.
 He taught in a variety of seminars, workshops and departments in Athens, Paris, and Shanghai.